-Science Gallery Bengaluru (SGB) is part of an international network of university-linked Galleries in Dublin, London, Melbourne, Bengaluru, Venice, Detroit and Rotterdam.
-SGB is being developed with the founding support of the Government of Karnataka and its academic partners Indian Institute of Science, National Centre for Biological Sciences and Srishti Institute of Art, Design and Technology.
-It is a dynamic new space for engaging young adults at the interface between the natural and human sciences, engineering and art through experimental spaces, exhibitions, educational workshops, training programmes, and public events.
+Science Gallery Bengaluru (SGB) is being developed with the founding support of the Government of Karnataka and its academic partners – Indian Institute of Science, National Centre for Biological Sciences and Srishti Institute of Art, Design and Technology.
+It is a dynamic new space for engaging young adults at the interface between the natural and human sciences, and the arts, through a roster of experimental spaces, exhibitions, educational workshops, training programmes, and public events.
 SGB is a member of the global Science Gallery network pioneered by Trinity College Dublin.